 If you have a spare half day, give some thought to joining an affordable and comfortable, fully-guided walk.
-You’ll get to sample the picturesque Kepler Track which is one of the great iconic New Zealand Great Walk.
-It really is an easy and leisurely stroll.
+You’ll get to sample the picturesque Kepler Track between Te Anau and Manapouri.
+This track is one of the great iconic New Zealand walks and is an easy and leisurely stroll.
 The path is well graded and approximately 11km in distance.
-The path leads you around the South end of beautiful Lake Te Anau.
-The journey begins by a water taxi ride across Lake Te Anau to Brod Bay.
-From Brod Bay, just follow the walk through beech trees around the lake edge.
+The path leads you around the South end of beautiful Lake Te Anau towards Lake Manapouri.
+The journey begins with a water taxi ride across Lake Te Anau to Brod Bay.
+From Brod Bay, follow the walk through beech trees around the lake edge.
 The track has a gentle gradient and is suitable for most fitness levels.

-You get to stop for a rest on the beach where light refreshments are served.
+You’ll get a rest stop on the beach.
+At this point, refreshments will be served as an energy boost before you continue.
 This is a special time to drink in the magnificent views.
 Half way through the walk you’ll emerge from the bush to cross the Control Gates.
-From here the track opens out onto open grassland to the Wildlife Park.
+From here, the track opens out onto open grassland to the Wildlife Park.
 The park offers opportunities to view the rare flightless Takahē.
 This huge and colourful bird is now restricted to the tussock grasslands of the Murchison Mountains of Fiordland.
 They get to share this space with native waterfowl, weka, parakeets, tui, kea, and pigeons.

 Day walks in Fiordland – Gertrude Saddle – 4-6 hours return day walk

-Gertrude Saddle offers an adventurous guided day excursion from Te Anau, hiking in the Fiordland mountains.
-Now this walk really provides the ‘wow’ factor.
+The Gertrude Saddle offers an adventurous guided day excursion from Te Anau, for a hike in the Fiordland mountains.
+Its this walk that really has the ‘wow’ factor.
 You’ll get unrivalled alpine terrain and spectacular views of Milford Sound from the summit.
 Leave from Te Anau and take a very scenic drive along the Milford road.
 This will take two hours to the upper Hollyford Valley and the Alpine Homer Hut.
 The drive leads into the heart of the Darren mountains and up into the sub alpine herb fields.

 Take note guys, the Gertrude saddle is challenging at times, but ultimately a great reward for the effort.
 The track is rough and rocky underfoot and follows the valley floor up to an imposing Barrier face.
 Once at the Barrier Face, the track commences a steep and steady climb to the chilled waters of the mystical Black Lake.
 You’ll then walk across giant granite slabs to the top.
 There are incredible views into the surrounding valleys, and down onto Milford Sound.
 On a sunny day, the Saddle is a wild, inspirational place for lunch.

 From the car park, the marked track meanders up the valley through spectacular alpine vegetation.
 Once at the head of the valley, the route winds towards the saddle.
 There are no permanent markers after this point.
 Cross the Gertrude Stream below a large, steep waterfall area, about halfway up to Black Lake.
-From here, parts of the track are very steep and not suitable for those with limited tramping experience, or a dislike for heights.
-The track goes up steep rock slabs and is treacherous when wet or frosty – there are steel cables to assist you.
-From the head of the valley continue up through the boulders to the saddle.
+From here, parts of the track are very steep and not suitable for those with limited tramping experience, or a fear of heights.
+The track goes up steep rock slabs so it is treacherous when wet or frosty – there will be steel cables to assist you.
+From the head of the valley, continue up through the boulders to the saddle.
 Return the same way.

-Breathtaking views of the valley and part of Milford Sound/ Piopiotahi can be seen from the Gertrude Saddle.
+You’ll get breathtaking views of the valley and part of Milford Sound/ Piopiotahi from the Gertrude Saddle.
 This track provides excellent access to the mountains for experienced climbers.